-It can even give her the self-confidence to deal with challenging issues in her life.
-When fathers are not engaged in the lives of their daughters, research shows the girls often struggle with abandonment issues, lack of self-esteem and feelings of unworthiness; they’re also especially vulnerable to predators.
+It can even give her the self-confidence to deal with challenging life issues.
+When fathers are not engaged, however, the opposite happens.
+Research shows the girls often struggle with abandonment issues, lack of self-esteem and feelings of unworthiness.
+They’re also especially vulnerable to predators.

 Think about doing something special for these young girls.
 Perhaps you could include them in your own family or community activities.